 He led me down a path of healing and slowly formed me into something that I believe He intended for me all along.
 In fact, I am still transforming, growing, learning, and perpetually seeking.
 The Spirit empowered me to begin something beyond my own wisdom, to do what I am not capable of doing on my own.
-I understand now looking back at the steps I was lead through but after beginning this study I have come to an observation that directly affects my theory of counseling.
+I understand now looking back at the steps I was lead through and have come to an observation that directly affects my theory of counseling.

 It is my belief that counseling itself is evangelical in nature.
 What do I mean by this? … I have come to learn that there is a direct correlation between the stages necessary to create change behaviorally and our path of becoming more like Christ.
 Both involve recognizing a problem, searching for a way to change, and then beginning and sticking with that change strategy.
 Additionally, “motivation is inexorably linked to understanding personal change” (Miller, 1999)”